LutherCS/ip-class-pub/projects/jokes_api/description.md

 ## Server side

 1. Deploy on [PythonAnywhere](https://www.pythonanywhere.com/), [Heroku](https://www.heroku.com/), or another platform of your choice.
-2. Your API should return the exact number of random jokes in the specified language/category.
+2. Your API must return the exact number of random jokes in the specified language/category.
 It is up to you how to structure the URL, read the provided references for ideas.
 The provided examples are mutually exclusive, implement either of them (or something else entirely).
    1. Example 1: when accessed at URL `/api/v1/jokes?category=chuck&language=de&number=10` your service must return 10 Chuck Norris jokes in German from the `pyjokes` collection as a JSON object (array of dictionaries).
    2. Example 2: when accessed at URL `/api/v1/jokes/es/neutral/5` your service must return 5 neutral jokes in Spanish from the `pyjokes` collection as a JSON object (array of dictionaries).
-3. Your API should return the specific joke if its `id` is provided.
+3. Your API must return the specific joke if its `id` is provided.
 It is up to you how to structure the URL, read the provided references for ideas.
 The provided examples are mutually exclusive, implement either of them (or something else entirely).
    1. Example 1: when accessed at URL `/api/v1/jokes?category=chuck&language=de&id=33` your service must return the specified (`id` is `33`) Chuck Norris joke in German from the `pyjokes` collection as a JSON object (dictionary).
    1. Example 2: when accessed at URL `/api/v1/jokes/es/neutral/1/5` your service must return the specified (`id` is `5`) neutral joke in Spanish from the `pyjokes` collection as a JSON object (dictionary).
 4. Return a valid `404 Not Found` HTTP response if the `id` value is outside of range `0..size` where `size` is a total number of jokes in the collection.
 Use `len(pyjokes.get_jokes(category=[all,chuck,neutral], language=[en,es,de]))` to find out the number of jokes in each category/language.